PelumiOgunwole/Finance-App/README.md

 # Finance-App
-This app is built using python and KivyMD
+This app is being built using python and KivyMD